God’s School of Life

 "So that thou incline thine ear unto wisdom, and apply thine heart to understanding; yea, if thou criest after knowledge, and liftest up thy voice for understanding; if thou seekest her as silver, and searchest for her as for hid treasures; then shalt thou understand the fear of the Lord, and find the knowledge of God.

 For the Lord giveth wisdom: out of His mouth cometh knowledge and understanding.
-He layeth up sound wisdom for the righteous ... and preserveth the way of His saints" Prov.
-2:2-8 KJV
+He layeth up sound wisdom for the righteous ... and preserveth the way of His saints" Proverbs 2:2-8 KJV

-Our great Creator hides Himself, so that men will have to search beyond their natural understanding, go further than the visible things easy to comprehend, to know Him.
+Our great Creator hides Himself, so that men will have to search beyond their natural understanding.
+We must go further than the visible things that are easy to comprehend if we are to know Him.
 We are all in God’s school of life, designed to teach us and train us to comprehend His wisdom, knowledge and understanding.
 We are to seek this above all, for in Him are the paths of life.
 He alone knows the best way to live in this world.

-There is a God-place within each of us, longing to be filled with His nature, though we oft seek other ways to fill this hunger and thirst for the divine.
+There is a God-place within each of us, longing to be filled with His nature, though we often seek other ways to fill this hunger and thirst for the divine.
 But we can and do seek Him, because He wants to be found, to Father us into the kingdom of His dear Son.
+He draws us as we do so.

 "Seek the Lord, if haply they might feel after Him, and find Him, though He be not far from everyone of us: for in Him we live, and move, and have our being" Acts 17:27-28 KJV

 What we see depends on where we live.
 The environment around us teaches us what is reality here in the world.
-God teaches what is reality in His kingdom of righteousness, peace, and joy so that He becomes our reality, where we truly live.
-The more we search for God, learning to draw from the spirit, beginning to understand His nature, focusing upon the world of His spirit, the more we are able to live in the higher realm of God-consciousness.
+God teaches reality in His spiritual kingdom of righteousness, peace, and joy so that He becomes our reality, where we truly live.
+The more we search for God, learning to draw from the spirit, seeking to understand His nature, focusing upon the world of His spirit, the more we are able to live in the higher realm of God-consciousness.

 The Lord has given us life, and this life is a training ground to become more and more like our heavenly Father.